Create a room

 Hint

-and select the Is start location
+In the “start” node’s properties, set the global id and select the Is start location

-checkbox parameter.
+checkbox property.

-That’s about it for the setup.
+That’s about it for the setup!
 Now let’s try out our new game for the first time.